dhoulb/shelving-clone/README.md

 - Plain arrays (e.g. arrays whose constructor is `Array`)
 - Plain objects (e.g. objects whose constructor is `Object`)

-The function will throw a `CloneError` for values that cannot be represented in JSON, such as:
+It will throw a `CloneError` for values that cannot be represented in JSON, such as:

 - `undefined`
 - Infinite numbers (e.g. `Infinity`, `-Infinity` and `NaN`)